Ryukoku University

 Ryukoku University (龍谷大学, Ryūkoku Daigaku) is a private university in Kyoto, Japan.

 It was founded as a school for Buddhist priests of the Nishi Hongan-ji denomination in 1639, and became a secularized university in 1876.
 The university's professors and students founded the literary magazine Chūōkōron in 1887.
 It has three campuses: Fukakusa and Omiya in Kyoto; and Seta in Shiga prefecture.
-Its campuses are smoke-free.It is one university belongs to "Sankinkoryu"(産近甲龍), a group of semi-major private universities in the Kansai area.
+Its campuses are smoke-free.
+It is one university belongs to "San-Kin-Ko-Ryu"(産近甲龍), a group of semi-major private universities in the Kansai area.